jrcarl624/FriendConnect/README.md

 ## Credit

-This project is a js port of the [rtm516/MCXboxBroadcast](https://github.com/rtm516/MCXboxBroadcast).
+This project is a js port of the [rtm516/MCXboxBroadcast](https://github.com/rtm516/MCXboxBroadcast) from java.

-This port adds a key feature that makes the friending automated.
+Friend Connect adds a key feature that makes the friending automated.

-I worked with [rtm516](https://github.com/rtm516) to figure out the uris for finding the followers of an xbox profile and friending people.
-After I tested the uris, He implemented the friending feature into his project.
+I worked with [rtm516](https://github.com/rtm516) to figure out the uri and headers for finding the followers of an xbox profile.